I’ve been visiting Mount Desert Island for more than 40 years and have come to know all about the best places to stay in Bar Harbor, Maine.

 This hotel ticks nearly every box on this list: luxury, pet-friendly, centrally located, and on the water!

-If you want a hotel on the water, but don’t really need a private beach, this is the spot.
+If you want a hotel on the water, this is the spot.
 The Harborside Hotel juts out into the waters providing stunning views of Frenchman Bay.

-The rooms are impeccably designed and they even have a few rooms that have private jacuzzis on the balcony.
+The guest rooms are impeccably designed and with luxurious amenities, such as rooms with private jacuzzis on the balcony.

-In addition to the stunning rooms, the Harborside Hotel has a pool, spa, 2 restaurants, and 2 bars.
+In addition to the stunning rooms, there is a pool, spa, 2 restaurants, and 2 bars.

 Acadia National Park lodging